Convent Drive, Coalville, Leicestershire, LE67 3SF

 We celebrate extra-curricular achievements through our St Clare’s Got Talent board where pupil’s photographs certificates and awards are displayed.

 Our More Able writers are invited to join our school newspaper team.
-This team of writers meet twice per week and write articles about the latest school events.
+This team of writers meet once a fortnight and write articles about the latest school events.
 The newspaper is published once every half term.

 Each week, our “Show and Tell” assembly is an opportunity to highlight and celebrate the achievements of pupils who challenge themselves to excel in a particular area.
 At the end of every term, parents are invited to an achievement assembly where pupils are presented with awards for multiples of 5 show and tell certificates.
 You will also see a range of work by our More Able and Talented pupils in displays around our school.